We will help you opening and running your business in the USA

 Usually, the most popular type of US company for nonresidents is the Limited Liability Company (LLC).
 The LLC offers limited liability to its beneficiaries.
 It is not subject to federal taxation on a corporate level, and there are no restrictions for the nonresidents to form an LLC in the USA.

 No, it is not difficult to register an LLC in the USA.
-But, at the same time, one should have in mind that the LLC regulations differ from State to State in America.
+However, it would help if you had in mind that the LLC regulations differ from State to State in America.
 In addition to that, all LLCs registered in the United States are subject to Federal Laws.
-Thus, the main question is not “How to register your company in America?” or even not “Where to register it?” but what will be the best combination for you in the long run.